Your Initial Doctor’s Visit

 - A List of Current Medications and Any Known Allergies

-The complete version of our financial policy is at our front desk.
+The complete version of our financial policy is at our front desk and can be reviewed at your initial doctor's visit or any other visit.
 If you have any questions, please ask us, we’d be happy to help you!